The Genie Knows Jack Nicholson

 - Occurs frequently in Discworld, explained by the characters being hit by cross-dimensional inspiration particles, morphic resonance between universes, and of course the Theory of Narrative Causality.
 A common Lampshade Hanging is for another character to question the line, only for the first character to suddenly realise they don't get the reference either, and have no idea why they said it.

 - The Doctor from Doctor Who is a time traveler, so he often references time periods that occur after the time period he's currently visiting.

-- Crow, Tom Servo and Gypsy from Mystery Science Theater 3000 drop pop culture references left and right when riffing or doing sketches, despite never having been to Earth and having limited communications to the planet.
+- Crow, Tom Servo, Gypsy and even Cambot from Mystery Science Theater 3000 drop pop culture references left and right when riffing or doing sketches, despite never having been to Earth and having limited communications to the planet.
 Joel might have programmed them with these references, but whatever.
 It's just a show, as the theme song reminds us.

 - Though Joel will occasionally call them on it... a good example being sometimes Tom talks about his time in school, only for Joel to remind him that he was built on the Satellite of Love.
 Mike, as less of an authority figure, tends to get bullied if he tries to protest to their inexplicable references.